 Compared with its predecessor, the current version has a slightly wider stance.
 Mounted on a 106.3-inch wheelbase, the Malibu is 188.3 inches long overall.
 Those dimensions are comparable to the Honda Accord and Toyota Camry's, two of the Malibu's foremost competitors.
 LS models ride 15-inch tires, the LT gets 16-inchers, and the new LTZ rides on 17-inch rubber.
 LTZ and SS models feature aluminum wheels.

 Five occupants fit inside the Malibu, which has a flat-folding front passenger seat and a 60/40-split, folding rear seat.
 The trunk holds 15.4 cubic feet of cargo.
-A new four-spoke steering wheel is installed.
+A four-spoke steering wheel can include radio and cruise controls.

 Adjustable brake and accelerator pedals are standard in the LTZ and optional in the LT sedan.
 UltraLux and leather-appointed seating, heated front seats, a six-way power driver's seat and automatic climate control are installed in the LTZ sedan.

 Entertainment options include XM Satellite Radio.
 A driver information center integrated into the radio display permits the personalization of electrical features and can provide more than 15 warning messages.
-GM's OnStar communication system is optional.
+GM's OnStar communication system is optional; OnStar's Directions and Connections service includes turn-by-turn audio directions from an operator.

 Under the Hood

 A 144-hp, 2.2-liter four-cylinder goes into LS and LT models.
-A 3.5-liter V-6 that develops 201 hp and 221 pounds-feet of torque is standard in the LTZ.
-Both engines drive a four-speed-automatic transmission.
-A new 3.9-liter V-6 that makes 240 hp goes into the SS sedan.
+A 3.5-liter V-6 that develops 217 hp and 217 pounds-feet of torque is standard in the LTZ; in the 2006 Malibu, the engine made 201 hp and 221 pounds-feet of torque.
+Both engines drive a four-speed automatic transmission.
+A new 3.9-liter V-6 that makes 240 hp and 240 pounds-feet of torque goes into the SS sedan.

 Antilock brakes with traction control are standard on V-6-equipped models.
-Side curtain-type airbags, which protect front and rear occupants, and seat-mounted side-impact airbags are standard in the LTZ and SS and available in other models.
+Side curtain airbags, which protect front and rear occupants, are standard across all Malibus.
+Seat-mounted side-impact airbags are standard in the LTZ and SS and available in other models.